Fibonacci Laws of Planetary Motion β Technical Background

 - Precession hierarchy (Law 1) β How many pairwise ratios of precession periods match Fibonacci ratios?
 Observed: 10 pairs.

-- partition (Law 4) β For each mirror pair, does (where ) match a Fibonacci ratio?
-Observed: 4/4 pairs match.
+- Pair constraints (Law 4) β For each of the four mirror pairs, does the pair-specific combination (3 ratios + 1 sum-of-squares, ) match a Fibonacci/Lucas target?
+Observed: 4/4 pairs match within 0.3%.

 - EβJβS resonance (Law 6) β Do the period denominators satisfy ?
 Observed: exact ().